sinshu/go-meltysynth/README.md

 ## Features

 * Suitable for both real-time and offline synthesis.
-* Support for standard MIDI files with additional functionalities like dynamic tempo change.
+* Support for standard MIDI files.
-* No dependencies other than .NET Standard 2.1.
+* No dependencies other than the standard library.